WHAT WE DO

 For the last six years, our traveling puppet show has performed at elementary schools to teach students about child abuse and who to tell if abuse is occurring.
 Each year, we connect with thousands of students throughout Sedgwick County.

-In 2013, Junior League of Wichita launched awareness, and providing information on community resources, and what to do if you suspect child abuse., a website targeting
+In 2013, Junior League of Wichita launched childabusewichita.org, a website targeting awareness, and providing information on community resources, and what to do if you suspect child abuse.

 We sparked a crucial conversation in our community when Junior League members traded our purses in for blue trashbags.
 During the month of April, Trash Bag Handbag draws awareness for children placed in police protective custody who may have their belongings put in trash sacks while relocating.
 The campaign strives to be a tangible way we can uplift and empower children in crisis.